RunestoneInteractive/thinkcspy/_sources/Selection/ConditionalExecutionBinarySelection.rst

    :prefix: select-4-
    :start: 1

+.. index:: conditional statements, selection, binary selection, if statement, condition, block, else clause

 Conditional Execution: Binary Selection
 ---------------------------------------

 In order to write useful programs, we almost always need the ability to check conditions and change the behavior of the program accordingly. **Selection statements**, sometimes also referred to as **conditional statements**, give us this ability.
-The simplest form of selection is the **if statement**.
+The simplest form of selection is the ``if`` **statement**.
 This is sometimes referred to as **binary selection** since there are two possible paths of execution.

 .. activecode:: ch05_4